 1. How Do You Screen Potential Employees?

-All nursing home employees should get qualified for their jobs.
+All nursing home employees should be qualified for their jobs.
 The proper education and experience will reduce the risk of neglect, abuse, or accidents.
 You should ask someone in a management position about the screening process for employees.
 The home should run background checks on all potential employees.
 This will ensure that they do not have histories of abuse.
 Once hired, an ongoing screening process should be in place for current employees.

 2. What Does Continued Education Look Like For This Facility?